zkadish/Js-Build-Boilerplate/README.md

-## JS Build Boilerplate
+# JS Build Boilerplate

-# A starting point for creating a stand alone vinilla js module with no framework
+A starting point for creating a stand alone vanilla js module with no framework

-# Dependencies:
-- node 7 npm
+Build Tools:
 - webpack
 - babel
+- sass